venkatreddieee/venkatreddieee/README.md

 ## 🙋‍♂️ About Me

-- 📊 Passionate about Data Analytics & Visualization
+- 📊 Passionate about turning data into actionable insights
-- 🐍 Learning Python for Data Analysis
-- 🛢️ Practicing Advanced SQL Queries
+- 🐍 Building analytical skills using SQL, Python, Power BI, and Excel
-- 📈 Interested in Business Insights & Stock Market Analytics
+- 📈 Interested in business intelligence, dashboards, and data visualization
-- 📚 Exploring Data Science & AI
-- 🚀 Building real-world projects consistently
+- 🚀 Working on real-world analytics projects to improve problem-solving skills
+- 📚 Continuously learning and growing as a future Data Analyst

 ---